solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * The voted slot is equal or a child of local optimistically confirmed slot.

-If all checks pass, the validator immediately starts setting root and generating an incremental snapshot at the agreed upon `cluster restart slot`.
+If all checks pass, the validator immediately starts setting root and issue a hard fork at the designated slot.
+Then it will start generating an incremental snapshot at the agreed upon `cluster restart slot`.
+This way the hard fork will be included in the newly generated snapshot.

-After the snapshot generation is complete, and above checks pass, it then proceeds to issue a hard fork at the designated slot and change shred version in gossip.
-After that it restarts into the normal (non-restart) state.
+After the snapshot generation is complete, it then changes the shred version in gossip before restarting into the normal (non-restart) state.

 Before a validator enters restart, it will still propagate `RestartLastVotedForkSlots` and `RestartHeaviestFork` messages in gossip.
 After